 Common University Questions

-Currently there are 5 questions given to all DePaul students.
-You can view this questions by downloading the following PDF: 5 Common University Questions
+As of Fall 2017-18, there are 6 questions included in every instrument used for course evaluations at DePaul.
+You can view these questions by downloading the following PDF: 6 Common University Questions

 Frequently Asked Questions